moonbank/moonbank-official-api-docs/README.md

 # Encrypted Verification of API

+## Get an API Key

+Before signing any request, you must get the API from sales.

+Demo appId and appSecret:

+* appId='app_447770'

+* appSecret='b635dd5c87f7bf73387929203321b1e1'

 ## Initiate a Request

 All REST requests must use ***POST*** method ,include the following headers, and the request body is valid JSON.